-If this error occurs, the responding transport endpoint is closed and service_conn_ind() will return immediately (saving the current connect request for later processing).
-This causes the server's main processing loop to be entered, and the new event will be discovered by the next call to poll() .
-In this way, multiple connect requests may be queued by the user.
-Eventually, all events will be processed, and service_conn_ind() will be able to accept each connect request in turn.
-Once the connection has been established, the run_server() routine used by the server in the Code Example 3-26 on page 78 is called to manage the data transfer.
-State Transitions describe all state transitions associated w l events are described. rith TLI.
-First, however, TLI States Table 3-8 defi types.
-Table 3-8 defines the states used in TLI state transitions, along with the service types.
-Table 3-8 TLI Table 3-8 TLI State Transitions and Service Types State State Description Service Type T_UNIT Uninitialized - initial and final state of interface T_COTS, COTS_ORD, T_CLTS T_UNBND Initialized but not bound T_COTS, T_COTS_ORD, T_CLTS T_IDLE No connection established T_COTS, T_COTS_ORD, T_CLTS T_OUTCON Outgoing connection pending for client
+If this error occurs, the responding transport endpoint is closed and service_conn_ind() returns immediately (saving the current connect request for later processing).
+This causes the server's main processing loop to be entered, and the new event is discovered by the next call to poll().
+In this way, multiple connect requests can be queued by the user.

-State Description Service Type T_DATAXFER Data transfer T_COTS, T_COTS_ORD T_OUTREL Outgoing orderly release (waiting for orderly release request T_COTS_ORD T_INREL Incoming orderly release (waiting to send orderly release request) T_COTS_ORD
+Eventually, all events are processed, and service_conn_ind() is able to accept each connect request in turn.
+After the connection has been established, the run_server() routine used by the server in the Code Example 3-5 is called to manage the data transfer.

+State Transitions

+These tables describe all state transitions associated with XTI/TLI.
+First, however, the states and events are described.

+XTI/TLI States

+Table 3-8 defines the states used in XTI/TLI state transitions, along with the service types.

-Table 3-8 TLI State Transitions and Service Types
+TABLE 3-8 XTI/TLI State Transitions and Service Types